wagtail/rfcs/draft/rfc-13-page-locking.rst

 Acquiring a lock
 ----------------
+a. opening the editing interface
  1. On opening the editing interface for a unlocked page, a lock on that page is acquired.
  2. On opening the editing interface for a locked page, an intermediate page is shown.
 The page allows to take the lock.
+b. validation error of lock ownership on save
+ 1. an option to re-acquire the lock should be be available

 Releasing a lock
 ----------------